danheck/multinomineq/README.md

 ## Compilation of Source Packages

-On Linux, the `glpk` package has to be installed outside of R:
+On Linux, GLPK libraries have to be installed via the console:
 ```
-sudo apt-get install glpk
+sudo apt-get install libglpk-dev
 ```

 To compile C++ code, Windows and Mac require